Ripley's Aquarium Of CanadaCurrently Open [Closes at 11:00 pm]

 - Planet Jellies: Pretty self-explanatory

 Beautifully presented, the convenient location location of the aquarium makes it a great place to either start or end your day.
+Also, visit the popular attractions in the city by following Toronto Itinerary 7 Days.

 Ripley's Aquarium Of Canada Information